Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1995 90p

 Tasted in April 2012.
-Very much forward in maturity with very nice and tasty fruit, well-balanced, soft and ripe tannin, and soft finish.
+Very mature, with very nice and tasty fruit, well-balanced, soft and ripe tannins, and a smooth finish.

 Domaine de Chevalier 1990 91p

 Tasted twice - last time in April 2012.
 Not consistent notes.
-In 2010, truffles, an excellent and subtle nose with great cherry/tobacco aroma, a lovely palate with firm but smooth tannins and grip.
+In 2010, it boasted truffles, an excellent and subtle nose with great cherry and tobacco aromas, a lovely palate featuring firm but smooth tannins and grip.
 Well-made.
-In April 2012, a lighter appearance.
+In April 2012, it gave a lighter appearance.

 Domaine de Chevalier 1989 92p